revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 - It will return `None` if the function doesn't have a return statement.

 </blockquote>

 </details>

 ---

-6. Consider we have a list A= [1,4,6,7,9,66,4,94], and you want to get output for A[3].How will you get the output of the above list?
+6.Consider we have a list A= [1,4,6,7,9,66,4,94], and you want to get output for A[3].How will you get the output of the above list?

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)